TRUE/FALSE FILM FEST 2020

 True/False is a project of the Ragtag Film Society, a 501(c)3 non-profit arts organization that also operates Ragtag Cinema, a 365-day arthouse theater.
 The mission of the Ragtag Film Society is to champion independent film to stimulate and enrich the culture of our community.

-Additionally, we strive to provide the perfect platform for expanding visual artists’ ability to create site-specific installations in odd and unusual spaces, providing a way for artists to explore beyond the traditional gallery atmosphere.
+Additionally, we strive to provide a strong platform for expanding visual artists’ ability to create site-specific installations in unconventional spaces, providing a challenge for artists to explore beyond the traditional gallery atmosphere.
 We are excited to work with artists at all stages of their careers, from emerging artists to well-established exhibiting artists.

 WHAT ARE WE LOOKING FOR IN A PROPOSAL

-True/False is looking for dynamic, original large-scale installations.
-Aesthetically, we encourage artists to use as inspiration the overarching ideas and mission of the festival (broadly, an immersive artistic experience that seeks to transform the everyday) and/or the 2019 theme.
+True/False is looking for dynamic, original large-scale installations, sculptures, experiential work, and venue designs.
+Aesthetically, we encourage artists to use as inspiration the overarching ideas and mission of the festival (broadly, an immersive artistic experience that seeks to transform the everyday) and/or the 2020 theme (see below).

 In short, our ideal proposal embodies flexible specificity.
-This is, we are looking for proposals that have the flexibility to be modified to work in a variety of locations, but are rich in logistical details such as construction plans, aesthetics, intent, installation logistics, budget, and other relevant details and information.
-We have included an example proposal narrative and proposed budget below; we’re happy to provide additional examples upon request, and are always available to answer questions via email at [email protected].
+That is, we are looking for proposals that have the flexibility to be modified to work in a variety of locations, but are rich in logistical details such as construction plans, aesthetics, intent, installation logistics, budget, and other relevant details and information.
+We have included examples of the required proposal narrative and the required budget below; we’re happy to provide additional examples upon request, and are always happy to answer any questions that you might have as you develop your proposal.

-Due to the nature of our festival, T/F art installations tend to be both temporary (the fest is 4 days; art installations are rarely up for longer than 6 days) and site-specific/site-sympathetic.
+Due to the nature of our festival, T/F art installations tend to be both temporary (the fest is 4 days; art installations are rarely up for longer than 6 days) and site-specific.
 There are a variety of sites that are potentially available.
 Some are interior, some exterior; some sites require that the art be suspended, others allow for art to be placed or secured to the ground, and some have the potential to combine both.
 Most locations have access to power.
-We have limited options for more traditional “gallery” work.
+We have limited options for more traditional gallery work and video installations.
 Almost all of the art installations we exhibit are located in spaces that large groups of people move through or spend time in; this knowledge should inform your construction plans and design.
-Some spaces that we use have strict limitations on whether or how the space can be adjusted (including but not limited to: anchoring/hanging options, lighting, access to power, etc).
-Few venues have the capacity to completely block light (for video projections), and no venues have the capacity to be quiet or silent.

 To view past work created for T/F, please see our Instagram feed (@truefalseart), which showcases a variety of pieces both in progress and installed.
-If you have questions about specific past pieces, please don’t hesitate to contact us at [email protected].
+If you have questions about specific past pieces, please don’t hesitate to contact us.

 Please note that all of the spaces we inhabit are either public spaces or are privately owned by organizations or individuals other than the Fest, and in some situations this may require additional information, permissions, or considerations.
 Once your proposal is accepted, we will work with you to determine (and prepare) any additional information, permissions, or considerations needed to install your piece.